Unveiling quantum entanglement in many-body systems from partial information: Introduction

-It is precisely the purpose of the present paper to offer a flexible and scalable tool to certify entanglement in an unknown multipartite quantum state.
+It is precisely the purpose of the present paper to { show the broad applicability of} a flexible and scalable tool to certify entanglement in an unknown multipartite quantum state.
 In our setting, we assume that the expectation values of (a scalable number of) arbitrary observables are known.
-Starting from the same insight as in \cite{bohnet_waldraff_etal_2017}, namely the connection between the compatibility of data with (quantum) separable states and the (classical) truncated moment problem, we provide a simple and scalable method to construct a specific entanglement witness from the observed expectation values.
-The main insight is that if the underlying quantum state is separable, then the available data are obtained as entries of a correlation matrix, which satisfies certain positive-semidefinite constraints.
+Starting from the same insight as in \cite{bohnet_waldraff_etal_2017}, namely the connection between the compatibility of data with (quantum) separable states and the (classical) truncated moment problem, we provide a simple and scalable method to construct an entanglement witness from the observed expectation values that is tailored to be robust to noise.
+The main insight from \cite{bohnet_waldraff_etal_2017} is that if the underlying quantum state is separable, then the available data are obtained as entries of a correlation matrix, which satisfies certain positive-semidefinite constraints.
 Such compatibility conditions can be efficiently verified via so-called semidefinite-programming (SDP) techniques \cite{parillo_book}, allowing the study of systems of hundreds of qubits.
 The failure for the data to pass this test serves directly as an entanglement detection method, in which case our approach delivers a specific entanglement witness, violated by the observed data.